-I love teaching fractions, and I love teaching them on a number line.
+One of my favorite subjects to teach as a fifth-grade teacher was fractions.
+I love teaching fractions, and even crazier, I love teaching them on a number line.
 It is so neat and organized and you can visually see what you are doing.
 It makes me happy to see all those little factions lined up!!

-And for everyone, I’m a firm believer in understanding why you are doing something and not just teaching the algorithm.
-I was never good at math while I was in school, but the process of teaching with manipulatives, decomposing numbers, and drawing models has brought in understanding of math I never would have thought possible.
+I was never good at math while I was in school, but the process of teaching with manipulatives, decomposing numbers, and drawing models has brought an understanding of math I never would have thought possible.
 I actually enjoy it now.

-Getting off my soap box, this post contains a FREE interactive notebook for you to use to review or begin teaching multiplying fractions by a whole number using a number line.
+So to help you are your students understand fraction multiplication, this post contains a FREE multiplying fractions activity for you use to review or begin teaching multiplying fractions by a whole number using a number line.

-If they understand this, multiplying fraction on a number line will not be hard for them.
+If they understand this, then multiplying fraction on a number line will not be hard for them.

 So if you have a student struggling with fractions, try getting away from the algorithm and finding manipulatives, a number line, or models and let them explore.
 You may be amazed at the understanding that begins to develop!!